D A T C O T O U R

 Covering 181,414 hectares, Paine Towers park has over 15 peaks between 6,000 and 10,000 feet tall, but is dominated by the triple spikes of the Horns of Paine (Torres del Paine) Lakes, valleys, 6 glaciers, icefields and superb wildlife including 105 species of birds, 25 species of mammals, 200 species of plants make Paine spectacular.
 Bring good walking shoes, sun protection and a hat and be sure to layer clothing.

-There are hotels in the park, such as Las Torres and on the edge of the park, including the luxury yurt-style Patagonia Camp, historic Estancia Cerro Guido, and two new properties opening late 2011, both adding the culture of Patagonia to the activities of Patagonia: The Singular Patagonia at Puerto Bories and Tierra Patagonia.
+There are hotels in the park, such as Las Torres and on the edge of the park, including the luxury yurt-style Patagonia Camp, and new properties adding the culture of Patagonia to the activities of Patagonia: The Singular Patagonia at Puerto Bories and Tierra Patagonia as well as the all-private villa-style Awasi Patagonia.

 Map of hotel locations